Lymphedema Bypass Connecticut and Houston

 - A course of antibiotics to prevent infection.

 The first few weeks after surgery may initially cause some pain and discomfort as your arm heals.
 Dr. Fusi and Dr. Craig may prescribe pain medication to help with pain management.
 Manual drainage and non-invasive therapy will be restarted after surgery.

 Results and Prognosis

-Patients can experience significant improvement after their lymphovenous surgery.
+Houston patients can experience significant improvement after their lymphovenous surgery.
 After a few months of recovery, the affected limb can sometimes: